 There are bindings available for many popular languages, including C++, Java, Python, and MATLAB, among others.
 For detailed usage information, please refer to the official documentation.
 In addition, a wealth of official tutorials are available to help you get started with OpenCV.

-OpenCV is available on the Spear and HPC Systems.
-It does not require a module to be loaded in order to use on it's own, however, if you wish to use it's parallel capabilities, you will need to load one of the MPI modules we have available.
-These can be found on our Software Listing.
-Once your code is set up, it can be compiled and run using the standard work-flow described in the OpenCV Tutorials using CMake and GCC, both of which are available on our systems.
+OpenCV is available on the Spear and HPC systems.
+It does not require a module to be loaded before using it.
+However, if you wish to use its parallel capabilities, first you will need to load one of the MPI modules.
+These can be found in our software catalog.